ccdc-sandbox/COMCIFS_Structure_Prediction_Dictionary/Dictionaries/CSPCore/cspcore.md

 ### Forcefields

-For these fields to be used, the following conditions must be respected:
+Category `_csp_ff_[]`: Sub group for CSP Structure Ranking methods that use forcefield or mixed inter/intra molecular methods.
+For these fields to be used, the `_csp_ranking_method` should be set to "Force Field".

-1. `_csp_ranking_method` "Force Field"

 | Data Field                               | Type | Definition                                                                                                                     | Constraints | Units | Example                                                                          |
 |:-----------------------------------------|:-----|:-------------------------------------------------------------------------------------------------------------------------------|:------------|:------|:---------------------------------------------------------------------------------|